 You might also have imaging scans before facial feminization surgery.
 X-rays or CT (computed tomography) scans take pictures of the bones and soft tissues of your face and skull.
 Your surgeon may also measure your face, take photographs and assess your skin quality.
 All of this information helps your surgeon plan your treatment.

 Facial feminization surgery is different for everyone.
 The process depends on the facial features you choose to change.
 You might have one surgery or several, including:

-If you get a comprehensive FFS as a single surgery, it can take eight to nine hours.
+It depends on your situation and whether you’re having one or multiple procedures.
+If you have everything done during one surgery, it can take up to eight or nine hours.
 Some surgeons recommend splitting the procedures into two surgeries, separated by seven to 10 days or longer.
-Doing two surgeries gives your face more time to heal between surgeries and allows more flexibility for patients.
+Doing two surgeries gives your face more time to heal.

 You’ll have gauze or bandages over your incisions for several days.
 You might wear compression wraps around your forehead or jaw to reduce inflammation.

 Feminizing facial surgery can help you feel more confident and secure in your gender expression.
 It can boost your self-esteem and improve your quality of life.